kitozawr/filamentation_data_proc/README.md

 # filamentation_data_proc
-Basic functions for experimental data processing for data obtained in experiments on femtosecond laser filamentation conducted in Relativistic Laser Plasma laboratory, ICL MSU.
+Basic functions for experimental data processing for data obtained in experiments on femtosecond laser filamentation conducted in Relativistic Laser Plasma laboratory, ILC MSU.
 Includes auxiliary functions for data reading, plotting, searching plot parameters for better plot quality, some values and parameters conversions, and for correct energy retriving from the energy detector waveform.
 Also includes basic functions for data samples and pulse energy matching.

-## Project contents.
+## Project contents
 ### ./data_proc/data_proc_basics_script
 Functions for:
 - acoustics ('.bin') and ('.dat') energies data files reading;